Group 2000: Relative obscurity of Group 2000

 There are several reasons why the group remained unknown to all except a few during the war and for 70 years after 1945.
 The most important reason is the secret code by which all members were known.
 The extense of the network and the individual identities of members were beyond the grasp of all those who were involved, except Jacoba van Tongeren and one assistant, the only ones who assigned and knew code names.
 The code proved extremely effective and useful during the war.
 It was also the reason that the group was not very visible after the war.
 The name “Group 2000” itself contributed further to this invisibility.

 Another reason is that Dutch historians who wrote about the Second World War considered ‘resistance’ to be primarily those activities that actively fought against the German occupiers and that disadvantaged them.
 Espionage, sabotage and fighting groups were considered to be part of that endeavour, but helping persons in hiding was not.
 The deeds of heroic, tough men was extensively documented, but much less so the work of female resistance fighters, who were messengers or did various other tasks like those of Group 2000.
 The role of women in resistance remained underexposed.

 Finally, the leader, Jacoba van Tongeren herself, was very modest and did not boast about the Group’s efforts during the war.
 In 1945, she only delivered a rather formal, factual report to the Dutch queen's consort, also General and supreme commander of the army, Prince Bernard of Lippe-Biesterfeld.
-What made things worse, is that van Tongeren became chronically ill and was tied to her bed during many of the remaining years of her life.
+What made things worse, is that van Tongeren became chronically ill and was bedridden during many of the remaining years of her life.
 Shortly before she died, in 1967, she wrote an extensive, deeply personal account of her ‘Memories’ to a pastor of a national radio station.
 But her report was filed and discovered only in 2013 by her cousin Paul van Tongeren.
 Quoting extensively from Jacoba’s ‘Memories’, he and Trudy Admiraal wrote the book ‘Jacoba van Tongeren en de onbekende verzetshelden van Groep 2000’, which appeared in 2015.
 For 70 years the Group had remained invisible.
 The publication lifted the veil of obscurity for the descendants of many Group members, who often knew only bits and pieces of the full story of their (great)grandfathers and – mothers, and for others who had an as yet incomplete picture of resistance in Amsterdam and many other parts of The Netherlands from 1940 to 1945.